vulcainjs/vulcain-demo/README.md

-# vulcain-demo
+# Scripts for running vulcain demo

-Scripts for vulcain demo
+See [doc](https://vulcainjs.github.io/gettingStarted/index.html) for more infos.